sardisnetwork/docs/wallet.md

-# Summary
+# Introduction

-Use metamask to enter the Sardis network.
+Use metamask to enter the Sardis network and do transactions in the dAPPs.
+Native Sardis Network wallet will be introduced in the near future.

 # metamask